aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-task-baselines/creating-task-baseline/_index.md

 ---
 title: Creating Task Baseline
+description: "Learn how to create Microsoft Project (MPP/XML) task baselines using Aspose.Tasks for .NET."
 type: docs
 weight: 10
 url: /net/creating-task-baseline/
 ---

 ## **Overview**
 A baseline is a set of various conditions or reference points used to evaluate project performance over time.
-The [TaskBaseline ](https://apireference.aspose.com/tasks/net/aspose.tasks/taskbaseline/)class can be used to create a baseline.
+The [TaskBaseline](https://apireference.aspose.com/tasks/net/aspose.tasks/taskbaseline/) class can be used to create a baseline.

 ### **Creating a Task Baseline**